Superuniversal Statistics with Topological Origins for non-Hermitian Scattering Singularities: Introduction

 Fig.~\ref{Fig1} is a plot of $\text{det}S$ in a $d=2$ parameter space, obtained directly from experimental data of a wave scattering system to be described below.
 The red (black) lines in panels (a) and (b) correspond to the topologically stable curves $\text{Re}[\text{det}S]=0$ ($\text{Im}[\text{det}S]=0$).
 These curves either form closed loops or extend beyond the measured parameter space.
 Their intersections at $\text{det}S=0+i0$ (CPA) are marked by white symbols.
 There are many CPA points in panel (a), while panel (b) shows a close up view of a pair of CPA points.
 In panels (c) and (d), the phase of $\text{det}S$ is plotted with a cyclic color map.
 The location of phase singularities marked by the black circles align exactly with the white symbols in (a) and (b).
 As stated earlier, a similar picture could be made by highlighting locations of $\text{Re}[\text{det}S]=a$ and $\text{Im}[\text{det}S]=b$ as well as plotting the phase of $\text{det}S-(a+ib)$.

 Another singularity of interest is an Exceptional Point degeneracy of order $P$ (EP-P) where $P\geq2$ eigenvalues and eigenvectors of a non-Hermitian operator become degenerate \cite{Berry2004,El-Ganainy18,Alu19,Özdemir19,Ashida20,Ding2022}.
-Similar to CPAs, EPs have been explored in many fields such as optics \cite{PhysRevLett.106.213901,PhysRevLett.112.203901,Hodaei2017,Chen2017}, microwave cavities \cite{PhysRevLett.86.787,PhysRevE.69.056216,PhysRevLett.106.150403}, exciton-polaritons \cite{Gao2015}, acoustics \cite{Shi2016}, waveguides \cite{Doppler2016}, electrical circuits \cite{Stehmann_2004,Suntharalingam2023}, etc. EP-2s are topologically protected as they are the zeros of the complex scalar field $\lambda_j-\lambda_k$ where $\lambda_k$ is the $k$th eigenvalue of an operator $\mathcal{H_S}$.
+Similar to CPAs, EPs have been explored in many fields such as optics \cite{PhysRevLett.106.213901,PhysRevLett.112.203901,Hodaei2017,Chen2017}, microwave cavities \cite{PhysRevLett.86.787,PhysRevE.69.056216,PhysRevLett.106.150403}, exciton-polaritons \cite{Gao2015}, acoustics \cite{Shi2016}, waveguides \cite{Doppler2016}, electrical circuits \cite{Stehmann_2004,Suntharalingam2023}, etc. In this paper we specifically consider EPs of the $S$-matrix, which in general are unrelated to the Hamiltonian EPs, except for specially contrived cases such as in Ref.~\cite{xia2025}.
+The EPs of the $S$-matrix are the same as those for the impedance $Z$, admittance $Y$, and Wigner reaction $K$ matrices \cite{erb2025}.
+EP-2s are topologically protected as they are the zeros of the complex scalar field $\lambda_j-\lambda_k$ where $\lambda_k$ is the $k$th eigenvalue of an operator $\mathcal{H_S}$.
 Exceptional Points of order higher than $2$ are not topologically protected, as will be discussed later.

-In this paper we specifically consider EPs of the $S$-matrix, which are generally unrelated to the Hamiltonian EPs, except for specially contrived cases such as in Ref.~\cite{xia2025}.
-The EPs of the $S$-matrix are the same as those for the impedance $Z$, admittance $Y$, and Wigner reaction $K$ matrices \cite{erb2025}.
-For a unitary scattering matrix, the eigenvectors are always orthogonal, so there are no Exceptional Points, only Diabolic Points (DP).
-A subunitary scattering matrix can have orthogonal eigenvectors, but only as a special case, which makes the eigenvector orthogonality condition also of interest.
-We consider the two-eigenvector degeneracy and orthogonality both with one quantity, the eigenvector coalescence measure $|C_{jk}|$ where:
+Due to the eigenvalue repulsion, the raw eigenvalue difference $\lambda_j-\lambda_k$ can actually be a poor quantity to use for identifying Exceptional Points.
+We instead use the eigenvector coalescence measure $|C_{jk}|$ where: